Measurement events relative to temporal quantum reference frames: Acknowledgements

 \section{Acknowledgements}

 L.H. acknowledges support from the Swiss National Science Foundation (SNSF) via project grant No. 200021\_188541 and the Quantum Center of ETH Zürich.
 E.C.-R. is supported by an ETH Zurich Postdoctoral Fellowship and acknowledges financial support from the Swiss National Science Foundation (SNSF) via the National Centers of Competence in Research QSIT and SwissMAP, as well as the project No. 200021\_188541.
 This publication was made possible through the support of the ID\# 61466 grant and ID\# 62312 grant from the John Templeton Foundation, as part of the project \href{http://www.qiss.fr}{‘The Quantum Information Structure of Spacetime’ (QISS)}.
 The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.
+It was also supported by the PEPR integrated project EPiQ ANR-22-PETQ-0007 part of Plan France 2030.